 The memorial is comprised of two components: the bow of the ship and five-tonne anchor and chain typical of those carried on the Canberra.
 It is located at the edge of Lake Burley Griffin because of the association with water.

-The HMAS Canberra Memorial and the Merchant Navy Memorial are located on the northern shore of Lake Burley Griffin, near Aspen Island.
+The HMAS Canberra Memorial and the Merchant Navy Memorial are located on the northern shore of Lake Burley Griffin, near Queen Elizabeth II Island (formerly known as Aspen Island).
 Access is from Wendouree Drive, off Constitution Avenue or from Kings Ave (northbound).